DGNick89/Project2_CRUD_APP/README.md

 ## Contact

-For questions or suggestions, feel free to reach out at [nicolasdeguidol@gmail.com].
+For questions or suggestions, feel free to reach out at :alien: [nicolasdeguidol@gmail.com].

 ---